 Summary of service provided

 Our service provides assessment, intervention and support for pupils who attend Strathmore School and have Speech and Language Therapy (SLT) identified on their Statement of Special Educational Needs or Education Health and Care Plan.
-At present, there are three Speech and Language Therapists and an assistant allocated to the school.
+At present, there are two Speech and Language Therapists and two assistants allocated to the school.